Required for Therapy Level Certification

 For more information View the PDF.

-PRACTICUM - Begin your professional practice in our winter intensive 2023
+PRACTICUM - Begin your professional practice in our summer intensive July 10-28 onsite options in Silver Spring, MD and Herndon, VA and online.

 Contact Ellen for information - [email protected]

 Preventing Reading Failure through Comprehensive Structured Literacy Instruction and Intervention for Classroom Teachers, Literacy Coaches and Reading Specialists

 ASDEC will train classroom teachers in Grades k- 1 and reading specialists in grades 2-5 in a 35-hour training course, SPIRE; an evidence-based Orton-Gillingham based Multisensory Structured Language Reading Curriculum.
 First grade teachers will deliver SPIRE structured literacy curriculum as part of daily English Language Arts general classroom instruction (50-60-minutes/day).
 Reading Specialists in grades 2-5 will deliver SPIRE curriculum as a Tier 2 intervention for students at risk of reading failure.
 Reading Specialists must complete full practicum described below.